 Add Conversion Goals

+In the Goals section, add the goals you want to measure for the test variables you added to the tests.
 Conversion goals help you measure the success of your test.
 Define goals to track the relevant conversion events for your requirement.

 You can add the following goal types: